Stages

 This does NOT reset the current stage's progress.
 It's a scoped side-trip, not a full stage-back.
 The agent can invoke this autonomously for small gaps.
 Full stage-backs (resetting active_stage to a prior stage) are always human-initiated.

-Use /haiku:refine stage:{upstream-stage} to trigger this explicitly.
+Use /haiku:haiku-refine stage:{upstream-stage} to trigger this explicitly.

 Hats Within Stages